 |1989||Kenya Government creates Kenya Wildlife Service (KWS); a semi-autonomous parastatal with instructions to defend elephants aggressively and ensure commitment to halting trade in ivory.|

-Travel Quotes of the Day
+Travel Short of the Day